LamoidZombieDog/SipsHorn/README.md

 Download SipsHorn.crx and drag and drop it onto Chrome's extension page.

-**Jeez, why don't you just put this up on the Chrome extension shore marketplace thing?**
+**Jeez, why don't you just put this up on the Chrome extension store marketplace thing?**

 That costs $5!
 What am I?
 Made of money!?